SolerSoft/Refract/docs/index.md

 <img src="Images/QuitButton.png" width=150>

-Activating this button saves your settings and shuts down Refract.
+This button saves your settings and shuts down Refract.

 ## Improving Performance
 By far the most important impact on performance is everything that happens *before* Refract gets involved.
 This means it's important to make sure your OS, the game itself and ReGlass are all highly optimized before starting Refract.